QuecisJoshua/blockchain-developer-bootcamp-final-project/README.md

 website URL: https://waveportal-starter-project-3.tecal.repl.co/
 download and inside the directory run -- npx hardhat test for the unit Test

+write and send messages to me via the rinkeby test net

 ```shell
 npx hardhat accounts